carpentries-incubator/reproducible-publications-quarto/episodes/09-biblio-crossref.md

 ## Adding Cross-referencing

-Cross-referencing is a useful way of directing your readers through your document, and can be automatically done within R Markdown once you have the Bookdown package installed.
-To use cross-references, you will need:
+Cross-referencing is a useful way of directing your readers through your document, and can be automatically done within Quarto through.

-- A labeled code chunk: This provides the identifier for referencing the figure generated by the chunk for the figure (which we accomplished in the previous episodes).

-- A bookdown output format: Cross-referencing is provided as an extension in bookdown.
-We must therefore use an output format from bookdown (e.g., html_document2, pdf_document2, and word_document2, etc.) in the YAML output field.

-- A caption to your figure (or table): Figures without a caption will be included directly as images and will therefore not be a numbered figure.

-After these conditions are met, we can make cross-references within the text using the syntax `\@ref(type:label)`, where label is the chunk label and type is the environment being referenced (e.g., tab or fig).

 > ## Challenge 9.4 - Cross-referencing a Figure
 > We would like to include a cross-reference to Figure 3, where the paper says "as via the mean heart-rate measured before and during the experimental manipulation".
 Based on the information about the required elements for cross-references in R Markdown, how would you go about adding a cross-reference to Figure 3?